-Proposals approved by the end of December will be able to be scheduled for the following Fall.
+- Only proposals approved by the end of December can be scheduled for the following Fall.

-Proposals approved over the April and May meetings may not make the editorial deadline for the next year's College Catalog, and a Fall implementation for the following year is recommended.
-Please note that proposals that need Board of Governor approval (i.e. new or substantially altered programs) will take longer to gain their final approval.
+- Proposals that need Board of Governor approval (i.e. new or substantially altered programs) will take longer to gain their final approval.

 Information on Preparing Your Proposal

-- Propose a new course, either as a free elective or as part of a program.
-Please use a separate form for each new course you are proposing
+- Please use a separate form for each new course you are proposing

 - If your new course is to be included within a specific program, then you should also complete the section covering a program revision (this can be done using the same form).

 - If your new course is replacing an already existing course, you should indicate this on the form and mark the old course for deletion.
 Check to see if this deletion will affect any other programs, and ensure those affected are informed and indicate any changes in the program revision section (an acknowledgment signature will be required).

 - course prefix and/or number